harrywang/mini-ml/README.md

 # About

-This repo contains the code for my minimalist end-to-end data science project tutorial.
+This repo contains the code for my minimalist end-to-end machine learning project tutorial.

 ## Local Setup